prak112/prak112/README.md

   - [Django For Everybody, by Dr. Chuck](https://www.dj4e.com/lessons) ☸️
   </br></br>

-- 👯 Looking to collaborate with Data Analysts 🧑‍💻
+- 👯 Looking to collaborate with Data Analysts/Developers 🧑‍💻

 - 📫 Reach me: <div id="badges">
   <a href="https://www.linkedin.com/in/prakirth-govardhanam-3a185156/">